Response to Climate Change

 Middle Category

-1.5℃ scenario 4℃ scenario
+1.5℃ 4℃

 Development of energy-saving products

-Demand to save manpower
+Demand to save labor

-In accordance with declining labor productivity due to rising temperatures, demand for labor saving and efficiency improvement at production sites will increase
+In accordance with declining labor productivity due to rising temperatures, demand for labor-saving and efficiency improvement at production sites will increase.

 Small Small